Sacred Heart Cathedral, Wellington: Stonework

 The previously-painted interior whitestonework of the cathedral has been restored to its natural cream-coloured state.

 Ceiling

-The cathedral has a beautifully painted pressed metal, Wunderlich ceiling.
+The cathedral has a painted pressed metal, Wunderlich ceiling.

 High Altar

 The marble altar is fronted by a three part mosaic of the annunciation, with the Angel Gabriel on the left and the Blessed Virgin on the right. between those are the words verbum caro factum est ("the word was made flesh").
 The altar was given to Sacred Heart Cathedral to become the cathedral's high altar by the ICPE Mission when they closed St Gerard's Monastery in 2023.

 Sacred Heart

 The sanctuary is dominated by a large painting of the Sacred Heart of Jesus by Enrico Refto above the cathedra of the archbishop.
 At the top of the westernmost arch of the cathedral, above the sanctuary, is a large, sculpted, Oamaru stone emblem of the Sacred Heart.

 Pulpit

 The beautiful and ample pulpit just outside the sanctuary beside the northern aisle is still in use.
 It was installed in 1908 to commemorate the first parish priest of the new Basilica, Father W J Lewis SM, who died in 1907.
 He had been parish priest when the Basilica was being built.
 The pulpit was paid for by his fellow priests and records their sorrow at his demise.
 There was a memorial plaque which listed the details of Father Lewis' life on the adjoining pillar.
 This was removed to make way for one of the memorial crosses which signify the consecration of the church in 1984.
 The plaque may now be found at the top of the southern aisle of the cathedral.
 The names of all the bishops and archbishops in Wellington have recently been inscribed on the panels of the pulpit although the original dedication by the priests to the memory of Father Lewis remains recorded at the base of the structure.